CCI-MOC/lsvd-rbd/architecture.md

 I think (3) is the most reasonable choice - keep a map (in the top-level object) of blocked LBA ranges, and a condition variable to wait until the read isn't interfering with GC anymore.
 The map will be smaller and simpler if we just block out the entire LBA range that's currently being cleaned.

+Actually, all we need to do is wait until all objects up to the one being read have been persisted to the backend.
+It works both for GC and for anything that gets missed in the write cache.

 **cleaner/translation split** - I haven't started this yet, and I'm starting to think that it might be a bad idea.
 In particular we need to keep track of when object writes complete, because (I think) we need to know when all objects up to sequence N have been successfully written, but GC, checkpoints, and data all share the same sequence number space.
 I think it makes sense to have a single object instance, but maybe split the method implementations into multiple files.

 ## To do

-**async requests** - The read cache, translation layer, and some debug functions still use a closure mechanism that's in the process of being replaced by request instances.
+**[DONE] async requests** - The read cache, translation layer, and some debug functions still use a closure mechanism that's in the process of being replaced by request instances.

-**in-memory objects** - the translation layer has a mechanism for accessing recent objects which haven't been fully written to the backend, which needs to be removed.
+**[DONE] in-memory objects** - the translation layer has a mechanism for accessing recent objects which haven't been fully written to the backend, which needs to be removed.
 It dates to before the write cache was implemented, and it's of no use anymore.

 **Image create/delete** - this is currently handled outside of the library by some of the test Python code; obviously it needs to be moved into the library itself

-**Config file** - it's reached the point where it needs a simple config file reader, which will be throw-away code since I assume we'll use Ceph config when upstreamed.
+**[DONE] Config file** - it's reached the point where it needs a simple config file reader, which will be throw-away code since I assume we'll use Ceph config when upstreamed.

-**Split translation, cleaning** - GC is currently part of the translation layer module.
+**[SKIPPED] Split translation, cleaning** - GC is currently part of the translation layer module.
 I think it would be best to factor this out, as it's a significant piece of complexity in its own right, however the two are going to need to share some common functions for handling sequence numbers and completions, since the objects they write are ordered by a single sequence of sequence numbers.

+Turns out it may not have been such a bad idea after all.

 **Snapshot, clone** - these need to be implemented and tested

 `io_uring` - I had delayed switching to `io_uring` because I had no idea when it would show up in RHEL, but now that it's there I don't think I can justify using `libaio`

+[whoops - RHEL 9 has 5.14, but I think they disabled `io_uring`]

 ## Random notes